Ameynuddin/Ameynuddin/README.md

 - 🤝 Looking for opportunities in **open source code contributions**

+- 👨‍💻 All of my projects are available at [https://github.com/Ameynuddin/projects](https://github.com/Ameynuddin/projects)

 - 📫 Reach me at **md.ameynuddin@gmail.com**

 - ⚡ Fun fact: **a chemical engineering graduate who has always been passionate in coding**